Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 The storage layer of HDInsight cluster is utilizing Azure Storage underneath as it seamlessly integrates with the cluster to utilize storage option.
 HDInsight can use a blob container in Azure Storage as the default file system for the cluster.
 Through an HDFS interface, the full set of components in HDInsight can operate directly on structured or unstructured data stored as blobs.
 The data can be stored in Azure storage you chose for your Hadoop cluster which can be interfaced to your compute cluster exposed as HDFS layer.
 The data in HDFS layer is located inside compute cluster and available for applications who have access to compute cluster.
 The data in HDFS layer can be referenced using HDFS API.
 There is storage by default in azure storage account which can be referenced either using HDFS API or Blob Storage API for your application.
 There are various options of storing the data for your HDInsight cluster.
 There are also benefits associated with those storage options available.

-Storage options for HDInsight cluster: https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-compare-storage-options
+Storage options for HDInsight cluster: [Compare storage options for use with Azure HDInsight clusters | Microsoft Docs ] (https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-compare-storage-options)

 Benefits of Azure Storage: [Azure Storage overview in HDInsight | Microsoft Docs ](https://docs.microsoft.com/en-us/azure/hdinsight/overview-azure-storage)

 #### Synapse Storage
 The storage in Synapse spark pool is using a storage account specifically Azure Data Lake Storage gen 2 with Hierarchal namespace enabled feature which is provisioned by default when Azure Synapse Analytics service is created in Azure.
 The default redundancy of the data is set to LRS which stores 3 copies of your data locally in the same region.
 If you want your data to be HA, then you can choose and change the redundancy to GRS and RA-GRS according to your need.
 When you execute a spark job where data is stored in Azure Data Lake the files will be accessed from this storage account.
 For this you will either create a linked service in your workspace or reference the file locations in your spark job configuration.

-Migration approach for moving data from HDFS to ADLS gen 2 :  https://github.com/Azure/Hadoop-Migrations/blob/main/docs/hdfs/migration-approach.md
+Migration approach for moving data from HDFS to ADLS gen 2 : [Migration from HDFS to Azure storage account] (https://github.com/Azure/Hadoop-Migrations/blob/main/docs/hdfs/migration-approach.md)

 ### Network/security configuration
 HDInsight and Synapse Spark Pool differ greatly in the available network and security configuration options, so check the current configuration that needs to be migrated.